Read the related articles

 What is the best format for audio quality?

-The best formats for audio quality is lossless formats.
-Read details...
+The best formats for audio quality are lossless formats, which preserve the original sound without any degradation.

 F.A.Q.
 CD-ripping and software